How are you doing on your 100 Things 2 Do Before Christmas list?

 The shelf I added to the bathroom is the perfect spot.
 I brought out all of the little toiletries

 we’d stolen from hotels so that he’ll have a single-serving size of whatever he needs.
 A fresh bar of soap, a new toothbrush and space for his toiletry bag and his little station is set up.
+Might even add a Scentsy Scent Circle and a candle in there, just to give them room a fresh smell.
+Plus, you can’t really go wrong with candles.

 The shower is stocked with shampoo and I’ll make sure all of the towels and mats are washed and fresh a few days before he arrives.